external-mirrors/android_translation_layer/doc/Build.md

 ```

 ### art_standalone
-If you distro ships this already (e.g. `art_standalone` on Alpine), you can just install the package and skip this step.
+If your distro ships this already (e.g. `art_standalone` on Alpine), you can just install the package and skip this step.
 ```sh
 git clone https://gitlab.com/android_translation_layer/art_standalone.git
 cd art_standalone